parsiya/looking-glass/docs/settings.md

 The extension will register the handler that will intercept all requests and responses regardless of the tool.

-## Import Proxy History
-This is useful if you want to import older projects.
-This button will import the entire proxy history to the database.
-Unfortunately, extensions cannot see the data in other tools (e.g., Repeater) so we cannot import data from those tools.
-The only way to capture data from other tools like Repeater, Scanner and other extensions is to use the HTTP Handler and capture them live.

 ## Extension Settings
 Click on the button with the same name.
 Don't forget to select `Apply & Close`